-(Heads up, this article contains affiliate links.
+(Heads up, this article contains affiliate links to an English Teaching site.
 If you buy something through our site, it won’t cost any more, but we’ll get a small cut to help keep the website running.
 More info on this Disclosure page.
 Thanks!)

 To live in Poland for a temporary amount of time, foreigners in Poland(mostly non-EU citizens) need to apply for a temporary residence permit also called a Karta Pobytu.

 To apply for a permit, you need to have a reason to stay in Poland.